TerenceXue-tech/StictionGPT/README.md

 ## 📂 Dataset

 - [ISDB](https://sites.ualberta.ca/~bhuang/ISDB.zip), the benchmark for stiction detection task.
-- Our plant dataset is available in this repository, and a detailed description can be found in the accompanying paper.
+- Our plant dataset is available in this repository, and a detailed description can be found in our paper.

 ---